-If you experience any signs or symptoms of rectovaginal fistula, make an appointment to see your doctor.
-A fistula may be the first indication of a more serious problem, such as an area of infection where pus has collected (abscess) or cancer.
-It's important that your doctor identify the cause of the fistula and determine whether and when it should be repaired.
-Depending on the cause, your doctor may refer you to a colorectal or gynecologic surgeon.
+See your doctor if you experience any signs or symptoms of a rectovaginal fistula.
+A fistula may be the first warning of a more serious problem, such as an infected, pus-filled area (abscess) or cancer.
+Identifying the cause of the fistula can help your doctor determine a treatment plan.

 - deBeche-Adams TH, et al. Rectovaginal fistulas.
 Clinics in Colon and Rectal Surgery.
 2010;23:99.